 Rev. Terri Neal - President and Co-founder Sceptre Alliance Ministries, Inc.

-We believe that you have stopped by our site by divine appointment.
+We believe that you have stopped by our site by pine appointment.
 Inside you will find resources that will help you understand what we believe as Christians.
 You’re invited to get to know Broken Clay Ministries.

 We'd like to pray for your needs and share your testimonies.
 Our blog allows you to ask questions or to introduce a subject for discussion.